xchg-rax-rax/xchg-rax-rax.github.io/_posts/2022-04-24-rensenware.md

 ![Touhou Running](/images/dynamic6.png)

-Starting a new game in lunatic mode as the malware requests we see that message changes to "Process Working" and it starts to keep track of our score.
+Starting a new game in lunatic mode as the malware requests we see that message changes to "Process Working" and the malware starts to keep track of our score.
 If we can now just reach 200 million points we will be able to rescue our files!

 ![Playing Touhou](/images/dynamic7.png)